Retire in Canada

 When we asked people living in Canada what life is like and how people spend their time, they said:

-"To different extent, life in Toronto evolves around work, family, socializing, sports, and just life in general," said one retiree in living in Toronto, Canada.
+"To different extent, life in Toronto evolves around work, family, socializing, sports, and just life in general," said a person in Toronto.

 What do I need to know before retiring in Canada?